jcatdom/DesignOps-Playbook/Figma-Teams-Projects.md

 > Here you'll found every archived file or project.

 {% hint style="info" %}
-* `Tip: Sort Projects by alphabetical A-Z in order to keep and nail this order.`
+`Sort Projects by alphabetical A-Z in order to keep and nail this order.`
 {% endhint %}